 FTA guidelines for useful life benchmarks for non-revenue vehicles are set at 8 years for automobiles and 10 years for trucks and other rubber tire vehicles.
 Most RTAs have both automobiles and trucks in their non-revenue service fleet.

-Five of the fifteen reporting RTAs met their targets for all service vehicles (BAT, CCRTA, VTA, MWRTA, and NRTA).
-Three agencies (BRTA, CATA and FRTA under the MassDOT Group Plan) failed to meet their targets for all service vehicles.
-The other seven met either their automobile targets or their truck targets but not both.
+Six of the fifteen reporting RTAs met their targets for all service vehicles (BAT, CATA, CCRTA, MART, MWRTA, and WRTA).
+Two agencies (SRTA and VTA) failed to meet their targets for all service vehicles.
+The other four met either their automobile targets or their truck targets but not both.

 Percent of facilities rated below 3 on the condition scale